doedje/jquery.soap/README.md

 ---------
 Version | Date | Changes
 --- | --- | ---
+1.0.7 | 2013-07-03 | Changed the license to GNU GPLv3, I could never have used the MIT license since jqSOAPClient.beta.js is already licensed GNU GPLv3
 1.0.6 | 2013-06-27 | params object to SOAPObject code fixed for complex object/array combi's
 1.0.5 | 2013-06-20 | enableLogging is an option, changed namespaceUrl to namespaceURL (with fallback) 1.0.4 | 2013-06-20 | Fix to the manifest file, new version# needed to publish to plugins.jquery.com